ryantd42/NY-Legislative-Git/2023/S6499A-2023/bill.md

  ISSUES  AND  THEIR FAMILY, PEER SUPPORTS, AND TRANSPORTATION ASSISTANCE.
  SUCH SERVICES SHALL BE PRIMARILY PROVIDED IN THE COMMUNITY  OR  HOME  OF SUCH INDIVIDUAL, AS CLINICALLY AND SOCIALLY NECESSITATED.
-  2. NOT LATER THAN JUNE THIRTIETH, TWO THOUSAND TWENTY-SIX, AND ANNUAL- LY  THEREAFTER,  THE COMMISSIONER SHALL PROVIDE THE GOVERNOR, THE TEMPO- RARY PRESIDENT OF THE SENATE, THE SPEAKER OF THE ASSEMBLY, THE CHAIR  OF THE  SENATE  STANDING  COMMITTEE  ON  ALCOHOLISM AND DRUG ABUSE, AND THE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06362-01-3
+  LBD06362-02-4
- S. 6499  2
+ S. 6499--A  2

- CHAIR OF THE ASSEMBLY COMMITTEE ON ALCOHOLISM  AND  DRUG  ABUSE  WITH  A WRITTEN EVALUATION OF THE DEMONSTRATION PROGRAMS ESTABLISHED PURSUANT TO SUBDIVISION  ONE  OF THIS SECTION.
-SUCH EVALUATION SHALL, AT A MINIMUM, ADDRESS  THE OVERALL EFFECTIVENESS OF SUCH DEMONSTRATION PROGRAMS, IDEN- TIFY BEST  PRACTICES  FOR  SERVICES  PROVIDED  UNDER  THE  DEMONSTRATION PROGRAMS AND ANY ADDITIONAL SERVICES THAT MAY BE APPROPRIATE WITHIN EACH TYPE  OF PROGRAM OPERATED, REGULATED, FUNDED, OR APPROVED BY THE OFFICE, AND ADDRESS WHETHER CONTINUATION  OR  EXPANSION  OF  THE  PILOT  PROGRAM ESTABLISHED  BY  SUBDIVISION  ONE  OF THIS SECTION IS RECOMMENDED.
+  2. WITHIN ONE YEAR AFTER THE CONCLUSION OF THE DEMONSTRATION PROGRAM, THE COMMISSIONER SHALL PROVIDE THE GOVERNOR, THE TEMPORARY PRESIDENT  OF THE  SENATE, THE SPEAKER OF THE ASSEMBLY, THE CHAIR OF THE SENATE STAND- ING COMMITTEE ON ALCOHOLISM AND DRUG ABUSE, AND THE CHAIR OF THE  ASSEM- BLY  COMMITTEE ON ALCOHOLISM AND DRUG ABUSE WITH A WRITTEN EVALUATION OF THE DEMONSTRATION PROGRAMS ESTABLISHED PURSUANT TO  SUBDIVISION  ONE  OF THIS  SECTION.
+SUCH EVALUATION SHALL, AT A MINIMUM, ADDRESS THE OVERALL EFFECTIVENESS OF SUCH DEMONSTRATION PROGRAMS,  IDENTIFY  BEST  PRACTICES FOR  SERVICES  PROVIDED  UNDER  THE DEMONSTRATION PROGRAMS AND ANY ADDI- TIONAL SERVICES THAT MAY BE APPROPRIATE  WITHIN  EACH  TYPE  OF  PROGRAM OPERATED,  REGULATED,  FUNDED,  OR  APPROVED  BY THE OFFICE, AND ADDRESS WHETHER CONTINUATION OR EXPANSION OF THE PILOT  PROGRAM  ESTABLISHED  BY SUBDIVISION  ONE OF THIS SECTION IS RECOMMENDED.
 THE WRITTEN EVALUATION SHALL BE MADE PUBLICLY AVAILABLE ON THE OFFICE'S WEBSITE.
   § 3.
-This act shall take effect April 1, 2024 and shall expire March 31, 2027 when upon such date the provisions of this act shall be  deemed repealed.
+This act shall take effect April 1, 2025 and shall expire on  the ninetieth  day  following  the  submission  of  the report provided for pursuant to subdivision 2 of section 19.18-d of the mental  hygiene  law as  added by section two of this act, when upon such date the provisions of this act shall be deemed repealed; provided that the commissioner  of the  office of addiction services and supports shall notify the legisla- tive bill drafting commission upon the occurrence of the  submission  of such  report  provided  for in section two of this act in order that the commission may maintain an accurate and timely effective  data  base  of the official text of the laws of the state of New York in furtherance of effectuating  the  provisions  of  section 44 of the legislative law and section 70-b of the public officers law.